Notes about nuclear EMP

 Another excellent publication by the North American Electric Reliability Corporation on future risks, published in 2010, is their report on High-Impact Low Frequency risks to the North American electric power grid.

 For a report on the South Africa solar storm of November, 2003 that damaged several major transformers in the South African power grid, see Transformer failures in regions incorrectly considered to have low GIC-risk by C. T Gaunt and G. Coetzee published by The Electrical Systems Planning Research Laboratory in Brazil.
+It is important to note that the geomagnetic latitude of South Africa (in the southern hemisphere) is about the same as Florida and southern California (in the northern hemisphere).

 If the United States W49 warhead used for the Starfish Prime test had been used in Soviet Test 184, the E3 component would have been more than 5000 nT/min in the region of the power plant fire in Kazakhstan.
 According to recent studies, a disturbance in the present-day United States of 4800 nT/min would likely damage about 365 large transformers in the U.S. power grid, and would leave about 40 percent of the U.S. population without electrical power for as long as 4 to 10 years due to the loss of large transformers in the power grid.